 If your style is more understated and showing off some major bling while you’re engaged is just not your thing, you're in luck: rocking a minimalist engagement ring doesn’t have to mean sacrificing on style—in fact, some of the coolest rings we’ve seen are all about simplicity.
+Take Mila Kunis and Julia Stiles as examples with their strikingly simple solitaire designs.
+Whether it's a five-carat stunner like Mila's or a more understated stone like Julia's, theirs are proof that there's nothing quite like a classic.

 Meet the Expert

+Ready to shop for your very own minimalist bling?
 Now, scroll through 33 simple engagement rings we can't stop staring at.

 Melanie Casey Diamond Ember Ring